CS171/CS171.github.io/README.md

 ### Deployment

-The resulting _site content must be copied into the 2015 folder in the cs171.github.io repository.
-An automatic build will be integrated soon.
+The resulting _site content is automatically copied into the 2015 folder in the cs171.github.io repository using Jenkins.